 The Mini Cooper S Touring: An Insight

-Available between 1997 and 1999, the Cooper S Touring was a conversion offered by John Cooper Garages for the Mk7 Mini Cooper MPI.
-The conversion, which was virtually the same as the Cooper S Sport 5, included a high-compression performance cylinder head, high-lift rockers, larger inlet valves and a Janspeed exhaust system with twin upswept pipes.
+Between 1997 and 1999, the Cooper S Touring emerged from John Cooper Garages, based on the Mk7 Rover Mini Cooper MPI.
+This model was similar to its counterpart, the Cooper S Sport 5, featuring a high-compression S-stage cylinder head with enlarged valves and a set of 1:5:1 ratio roller-tip rockers.
+It also boasted a high-performance exhaust complete with a 3-branch manifold and a Janspeed silencer, alongside a modified fuel pressure regulator.
 These enhancements increased the power output to 85bhp and reduced the 0-60mph time to 9.95 seconds.
-Unlike the Sport 5, the S Touring conversion retained the Mini’s original 4-speed gearbox with taller 2:7 final drive, resulting in more relaxed touring at higher speeds, hence the Touring name.
-Aesthetic details included ‘Cooper S Touring’ side decals, body coloured wheel arches, stainless steel door step covers with ‘John Cooper’ script, alloy door handles and a burr walnut dashboard and door cappings.
-Each Mini was fitted with a John Cooper Garages conversion plaque to the crossmember engraved with its unique car number.
-The S Touring conversion was available on both standard and Sportspack specified Mini Coopers.
+Unlike the Sport 5, the S Touring retained the Mini’s original 4-speed gearbox with taller 2:7 final drive.
+This made for a more relaxed driving experience at higher speeds, which is where the "Touring" designation comes from.
+Visually, the Cooper S Touring was enhanced with ‘Cooper S Touring’ side decals, body-coloured wheel arches, and stainless steel door step covers marked with the ‘John Cooper’ name.
+It also featured alloy door handles and a stylish burr walnut dashboard along with door cappings.
+Each vehicle was fitted with a John Cooper Garages conversion plaque on the crossmember, noting its unique car number.
+The Mini Cooper S Touring was available for both standard and Sportspack Minis.

 Our 1999 Mini Cooper S Touring for sale